 RESIDENTIAL ENERGY PERFORMANCE RATING AND DISCLOSURE

-The text of the entire manual is available in PDF format (521 kb).
+The text of the entire manual is available in PDF format (1.05 MB).
 What follows are the Table of Contents, and Scope, Purpose and Background sections of the manual.

 TABLE OF CONTENTS

 1.0 SCOPE, PURPOSE AND BACKGROUND

 3.2 Requirements for Home Energy Performance Report

 3.4 Compliance and Enforcement

 3.5 Confidentiality of Personally-Identifying Information Voluntarily Provided to Bureau of Planning and Sustainability

 These administrative rules clarify the requirements for Residential Energy Performance Rating and Disclosure within Portland City Code (PCC) Chapter 17.108, also known as the City of Portland Home Energy Score program.
 PCC Chapter 17.108 seeks to make energy performance in residential buildings transparent, to enable more knowledgeable decisions about the full costs of operating a home, to motivate energy efficiency investments in homes that lower utility bills, to reduce carbon emissions, and increase comfort, safety and health for home owners.

 Portland’s Climate Action Plan seeks to reduce carbon emissions 40 percent below 1990 levels by 2030 and 80 percent below 1990 levels by 2050.
 Buildings are the largest source of carbon emissions in Portland.
 One key Climate Action Plan objective is to reduce the total energy use of existing buildings and to achieve zero net carbon emissions in all new buildings.